CyberCRI/learn-ext/src/views/discover/search-ui/README.md

 A specific dependency used by sui is `@react-component/pagination`, from which I got the source that lives now at `./sui-sass/components/_rc-pagination.scss`.

+Top level module export is intended to be a single component, however due to design decisions, we have a weak coupling between the internal states.

+Check out `../store`, `connector.js`, and other compositions here.

 **Commit Hashes** at the fork.
 - `search-ui: 30ff212`